Question 1:

 The Cape 31 International One Design Class Rules permit the use of standing rigging (class rule F.5) which includes a forestay (class rule F.5.1(a)(i)).
 The class rules list the fittings that may be included in standing rigging (class rule F.5.2).
 Accordingly, only those fittings are permitted.

-As a fitting forming part of a gennaker hoisting system attached to the forestay is not mentioned in the class rules, its presence and use whilst racing is prohibited due to Part II of the class rules being closed class rules.
+As a fitting forming part of a spinnaker hoisting system attached to the forestay is not mentioned in the class rules, its presence and use whilst racing is prohibited due to Part II of the class rules being closed class rules.

-The Class Executive has been consulted regarding the introduction of new fittings and components during the racing season.
+The Class Executive Committee has been consulted regarding the introduction of new fittings and components during the racing season.
 The Executive has reaffirmed the one design nature of the class and the ethos that owners should not need to buy new types of equipment during the season to remain competitive.
 Accordingly, any proposals to change the substance of the class rules (what a boat can and cannot have installed and used while racing) should be considered during the Annual General Meeting to propose modifications to what can and cannot be installed and used on board a Cape 31 while racing.

 Question 16: